louiserandall/Product-and-Transaction-List/README.md

-# Product-and-Transaction-List
+# Product-and-Transaction-List of Sales Analysis

-Google Looker Visualisations
+Google Looker Visualisations and link to dashboard: https://lookerstudio.google.com/reporting/447e6361-42ff-4013-8b3c-07bc926a1c97

 Based on the given data, I need you to do the following: